berndporr/neato-xv11-lidar/README.md

 # Credit

-This is forked from
+Forked from
-[Dmitry V. Sokolov's git repo](https://github.com/ssloy/neato-xv11-lidar) and turned into a C++ class which also does the motor control.
+[Dmitry V. Sokolov's git repo](https://github.com/ssloy/neato-xv11-lidar) and turned into a C++ class which also does the closed loop motor control.